Sam Nock: International

 Nock represented New Zealand Schoolboys in 2014 and then was a member of the New Zealand Under 20 side which finished 5th in the 2016 World Rugby Under 20 Championship which was held in England.
 After first playing for the Māori All Blacks in 2018 Nock was again named in the side in 2021.

+Personal life

+Nock is a New Zealander of Māori descent (Ngāpuhi descent).